-To analyze files run Scratch Live with the SL2 disconnected.
-On the left side of the main screen, click the Analyze Files button to automatically build overviews for all the tracks in your library.
+To analyze files start Scratch Live with the SL1 disconnected.
+On the left side of the main screen, click the Analyze Files button to automatically build the overviews for all the tracks in your library.

-TIP: You can drag and drop individual folders, crates or files onto the Analyze Files button to force the building of overviews at any time.
+TIP: You can drag and drop individual folders, crates or files onto this button to force the building of overviews at any time.